owendenied/Treasure-Rush/README.md

     ├── ☕ UI.java
     └── ☕ UtilityTool.java
 ```
-- `AssetSetter.java` - Function
+- `AssetSetter.java` - Places objects and monsters on the map at startup.
-- `CollisionChecker.java` - Function
+- `CollisionChecker.java` - Prevents the player from moving through objects.
-- `GamePanel.java` - Function
+- `GamePanel.java` - Handles game loop, screen settings, calling functions like `update()`, and controling game states such as Title Screen, Play, Pause, and Game Over/Victory.
-- `KeyHandler.java` - Function
+- `KeyHandler.java` - Detects keyboard input (W, A, S, D, P, BACKSPACE, and ESC)
-- `Main.java` - Function
+- `Main.java` - Entry point of the game.
+It creates the game window and adds the `GamePanel`.
-- `Sound.java` - Function
+- `Sound.java` - Handles loading, playing, looping, stopping, and controlling the volume of sound effects.
-- `UI.java` - Function
+- `UI.java` - Draws all user interface elements such as Title Screen, HUD, messages, etc.
 - `UtilityTool.java` - Function

-## OOP Principles
+## 💡 OOP Principles

 ### 💊 Encapsulation
 Encapsulation was used in this project in a way that the game data such as player stats, inventory (axes), position, and movement speed are stored in private fields.
-Access of these are controlled
-through getter and setter methods. <br/><br/>
-This protects the game state from unwanted modifications and keeps data handling organized.
+For instance, `Entity` contains movement variables, speed, direction, sprites, etc.<br/><br/>
+With the help of encapsulation, the class' internal data is protected by keeping variables organized inside the object, instead of exposing them globally.

 ### 🧬 Inheritance

-Text
+This project used inheritance heavily.
+For instance, `Player` and all monsters <b>extends</b> `Entity` which allows shared features like speed, worldX, `update()`, and sprite images to come from the parent class, avoiding rewriting the same code repeatedly and providing a cleaner code.

 ### 👁️‍🗨️ Abstraction

-Text
+Abstraction was used in this project to hide complex logic behind simple method calls.
+For instance, `GamePanel` only calls `player.update()`, `monster.update()`, and `tileManager.draw()`.
+It does not need to know how collision detection, animation, or movement calculations work.<br/><br/>
+This makes the project easier to expand and maintain.

 ### 🎭 Polymorphism

-Text
+Polymorphism was used in this project to let different classes share the same method name but have different behaviors.
+For instance, `update()` and `draw()` are defined in `Entity`. `Player`, monsters, and object classes override these methods.
+The game loop calls `.update()` on every entity without needing to know which specific class it belongs to.<br><br/>
+This allows the player, enemies, and items to behave differently while keeping the overall game loop simple and flexible.

 ## 👥 Contributors